 This birth control method is permanent in almost all cases.
 For this reason, men who regret having had a vasectomy and wish to conceive in the future, will have to undergo a vasectomy reversal the aim of rejoining the two cut segments.

 On the other hand, the following are the potential advantages of vasectomy:

 - A vasectomy is a painless procedure that is very convenient for those males who don't want more children

 - It doesn't lead to unpleasant intercourse, inhibit the capacity for the man to ejaculate, or lower sex drive

-- The man will continue to have orgasms as always
+- The man will continue to have orgasms as usual

-- Unprotected intercourse can be resumen about one week after the surgical procedure, provided that everything goes as expected
+- Unprotected intercourse can be resumed about one week after the surgical procedure, provided that everything goes as expected

 It should be noted that this technique does not protect against STDs (Sexually Transmitted Diseases), a major disadvantage if compared to the condom.